 Remember, you are trying to get the consumer to take action, so they should be in no doubt that this is too good an opportunity to pass up.

-This is not the time to be subtle or suggest that there could be a benefit to the customer.
+This is not the time to be subtle or suggest that there could benefit the customer.
 You are also not attempting to increase brand recognition.
 This is the moment to be entirely open with your intentions.

 The customer can then decide if your offer is suitable for their needs.
 If not, you can tweak your message later or send the same offer to a different potential customer base.